Go interfaces are not inheritance

 71}

-This code might appear unproblematic if one mistakenly assumes that Go adheres to traditional inheritance.
+This code appears unproblematic if one mistakenly assumes that Go adheres to traditional inheritance.
 However, its output is as follows:

 1Inheritance test #1